cincheo/jsweet/doc/jsweet-language-specifications.md

 #### Getting more Java APIs

 With JSweet, it is possible to add a runtime that implements Java APIs in JavaScript, so that programmers can access more Java APIs and thus share the same code between Java and JavaScript.
-The core project for implementing Java APIs for JSweet is J4TS and contains a quite complete implementation of `java.util.*` classes and other core package.
-J4TS is based on a fork of the GWT’s Java emulation, but it is adapted to be compiled with JSweet.
+The core project for implementing Java APIs for JSweet is J4TS (<https://github.com/cincheo/j4ts>) and contains a quite complete implementation of `java.util.*` classes and other core package.
+J4TS is based on a fork of the GWT’s JRE emulation, but it is adapted to be compiled with JSweet.
 Programmers can use J4TS as a regular JavaScript library available in our Maven repository.
-Contributions to implement more Java libraries can be done at: <https://github.com/cincheo/j4ts>.

-Although J4TS cannot directly implement the Java core types that conflict with JavaScript ones (Boolean, Short, Integer, Long, Float, Double, Char, String), J4TS contributes to supporting the static part of them by providing helpers for each class (`javaemul.internal.BooleanHelper`, `javaemul.internal.ShortHelper`, ...).
+Although J4TS cannot directly implement the Java core types that conflict with JavaScript ones (`Boolean`, `Byte`, `Short`, `Integer`, `Long`, `Float`, `Double`, `Character`, `String`), J4TS contributes to supporting the static part of them by providing helpers for each class (`javaemul.internal.BooleanHelper`, `javaemul.internal.ByteHelper`, ...).
 When the JSweet transpiler meets a static Java method on a type `java.lang.T` that is not supported as a built-in macro, it delegates to `javaemul.internal.THelper`, which can provide a JavaScript implementation for the given static method.
 That way, by using J4TS, programmers can use even more of the core JRE API.

 #### Java arrays